bengabp/backendInterview/README.md

 ```

 This should be appended to the contacts attribute for each user in the collection (mongodb database)
-If the conatact already exist, is must be ignored.
+If the contact already exist, is must be ignored.

+# Looking forward to have you in our team